GonnyHong/hello-world/README.md

 # hello-world
 first project test using github hello i'd like to success in SV
-I throw myselt into SV.
+I throw myself into SV.